United Arab Emirates Gambling Regulation

 Online Gambling Prohibition in the UAE

-As we already told you, the blanket prohibition in the UAE also covers gambling activities that take place over the internet.
-Back in 2012, the UAE President Sheikh Khalifa released a new decree known as Federal Law № 5 of 2012 on Combating Cybercrime.
-In Article 17, the legislation states that a person who launches, operates, or manages a website for gambling activities is liable for a fine ranging from AED250,000 (approx. $68,000) to AED500,000 (approx. $136,000).
-The same penalty applies to individuals who produce, display, or send gambling-associated materials to other people via a computer network.
+The blanket prohibition in the UAE also applies to gambling activities conducted over the internet.
+In 2012, UAE President Sheikh Khalifa issued Federal Law № 5 of 2012 on Combating Cybercrime.
+Article 17 states that anyone who launches, operates, or manages a website for gambling is liable for a fine ranging from AED250,000 (about $68,000) to AED500,000 (about $136,000).
+The same penalty applies to anyone who produces, displays, or sends gambling-related materials over a computer network.

 Playing at Offshore Gambling Sites from the UAE Is Inadvisable